107208579/tracking/README.md

 ## What setup do you specifically use?
-I have a [Nextcloud](http://nextcloud.com/) server running with the default [Calendar app](https://apps.nextcloud.com/apps/calendar) which keeps my iPhone, iPad, and iMac calendars in sync.
-On the go, I mostly log events on my iPhone via some of these [iOS shortcuts](https://github.com/107208579/calendar-tracking/tree/main/shortcuts).
-At home I use wireless Zigbee switches that allow me to log events via a simple button press.
-I also modify events in the [macOS Calendar](http://support.apple.com/guide/calendar/welcome/mac) app or via [BusyCal](https://www.busymac.com/busycal/) if really required.
+I have a [Nextcloud](http://nextcloud.com/) server running that keeps my iPhone, iPad, and iMac calendars in sync.
+On the go, I log events on my iPhone via some of these [iOS shortcuts](https://github.com/107208579/calendar-tracking/tree/main/shortcuts).
+At home I use wireless [Zigbee switches](https://github.com/107208579/calendar-tracking/blob/main/switches/setup.md) that allow me to log events via a simple button press.
+I also modify events directly in the [macOS Calendar](http://support.apple.com/guide/calendar/welcome/mac) or in [BusyCal](https://www.busymac.com/busycal/) if really required.

 <p align="center">
 <img src="https://github.com/107208579/tracking/blob/main/img/Calendar_Personal_Setup.png" width="740">